Tim-xiaofan/Effective-Modern-Cpp/Chapter 3. Moving to Modern C++/README.md

 * noexcept is particularly valuable for the move operations, swap, memory deallocation functions, and destructors
 * Most functions are exception-neutral(中立的) rather than noexcept

+# Item 15: Use constexpr whenever possible
+## Things to Remember
+* `constexpr` objects are `const` and are initialized with values known during compilation
+* `constexpr` functions can produce compile-time results when called with arguments whose values are known during compilation.
+* `constexpr` objects and functions may be used in a wider range of contexts than non-`constexpr` objects and functions.
+* `constexpr` is part of an object’s or function’s interface